samsung-cnct/k2/Documentation/security/README.md

       basic:
       - user: admin
         password: secret
+        group: system:masters
     authz:
       rbac:
         super_user: admin
+   - &rbacKubeAuth
+      authz:
+        rbac:
+         # super_user is required until kubernetes 1.5 is no longer supported by k2.
+         # It is not used by kubernetes 1.6 or later.
+          super_user: "placeholder"
+      authn:
+        cert:
+          -
+            user: "admin"
+            group: "system:masters"
+        default_basic_user: "admin"

 ```

 From above, for authentication, it uses `dex` for oidc provider.
 For Authorization, it uses RBAC.